ASIMNEUPANE/BlogApp_Backend/nosql/jest.md

 **3.Testing**: Write Jest tests that interact with the MongoDB database using @shelf/mongodb utilities for mocking and assertion.

+## Assertion in Jest:

+Jest provides built-in assertion utilities such as `expect()` to make assertions about the code being tested.
+Assertions verify that certain conditions are met during the execution of the test.

+## Step to Unit Test:

+**1.Setup**: Initialize the test environment, including any necessary configurations or dependencies.

+**2.Write Tests**: Write individual test cases for each unit or component of the codebase, focusing on specific behaviors or edge cases.

+**3.Arrange**: Set up the necessary preconditions and inputs for the test case.

+**4.Act**: Invoke the function or component being tested with the provided inputs.

+**5.Assert**: Make assertions using Jest's built-in `expect()` function to verify the expected behavior or outcomes.

+**6.Teardown**: Clean up any resources or state changes introduced during the test case, ensuring a clean environment for subsequent tests.

 ### Points to Remember:

-Ensure tests are focused, isolated, and cover edge cases.
+- Ensure tests are focused, isolated, and cover edge cases.

-Write descriptive test names for better readability.
+- Write descriptive test names for better readability.

-Aim for high test coverage to minimize the risk of undiscovered bugs.
+- Aim for high test coverage to minimize the risk of undiscovered bugs.